Eliyuyx/hw7/README.txt

 scheduler shines.
 Watching 4K video on YouTube with BFS through the VM was also less choppy than doing the same with CFS (although this is a somewhat subjective measure).

+PART 5 WRITTEN ANSWERS

+The advantages of a larger HZ include finer resolution and increased accuracy, system calls that rely on timeouts have higher precision, measurements are recorded more correctly, and process preemption occurs more accurately.

+The disadvantages of a larger HZ include more frequent time interrupts (so more unnecessary overhead), more time spent executing timer interrupts (which causes an increase in power consumption and more frequent thrashing).

+According to the kernel files, the HZ is 100 as expected.

+Jiffies is a global variable that includes the number of ticks that have occured since the system booted.
+On boot, the kernal initiailizes this to 0, and it is incremented for each timer interrupt.
+Thus there are HZ jiffies in a second.
+The variables jiffies_64 is a 64-bit version of jiffies that can hold much larger numbers.
+However, This is not useful in many cases becuase we usually want to measure differences in time.

+The current jiffies value is 354122, which is 3541.22 seconds (since HZ is 100).
+This is equivalent to 59 minutes, which is equivalent to the uptime value.

+We checked jiffies and found that it was 372367 while the value of jiffies_64 was 4295339663.
+The difference between these two values is 2^32, indicating that either there is an overflow or this is a consequence of the 32-bit discrepancy between jiffies and jiffies_64.